chrpow/fvtt-token-action-hud-shadowdark/readme.md

 - Unlock the HUD to customise layout and groups per user, and actions per actor.
 - Add your own macros, journal entries and roll table compendiums.

-# Planned Features
-- Full localization to languages supported by the FoundryVTT system.

 # Installation

 1. On Foundry VTT's **Configuration and Setup** screen, go to **Add-on Modules**